 #2 is clearly the easiest to answer for the respondent.
 The respondent merely has to divide the seven criteria into two groups, important or not important.

-#3 is the next most friendly to the respondent, because the respondent has the flexibility to decide the level of effort they want to put into the selections.
+#3 is the next most friendly to the respondent because the respondent has the flexibility to decide the level of effort they want to put into the selections.
 If a respondent is so inclined, he or she can select his or her top three choices like alternative #2 and then just divide the 100 points among them.
 However, with this alternative the respondent has the flexibility to assign different point totals to the one or ones he thinks are important.

-Analysis and Interpretation Comparison
+Ease of Analysis and Interpretation for Options

 Suppose we have 100 responses to the ranking question.
 For alternative #1 this yields 100 sets of 7 numbers (1 to 7).
 For #2 we have up to 300 “votes” and for #3 we have 100 divisions of 100 points into seven groups.

 I could average the rankings for each criterion but I have to decide if I can live with a scheme where 100 4’s is the same as 50 1’s and 50 7’s.
 I could total the number of times each criterion got a first place rank, but then I have to be happy with a scheme that gives a higher ranking to a criterion with 10 first place ranks and no others in the top 3, than to one that got 9 first place ranks and 91 second place ranks.

 I like the simplicity and ease of analysis and interpretation of the select-your-top-one-third method (#2).
 It provides a natural ranking and is unlikely to overwhelm or frustrate the respondent.
 It is important to keep the respondent in a good frame of mind for answering the rest of the survey.

 If I feel like I need more precision in distinguishing between items of a list I might use this method, but in most cases it is not really needed.
 Remember, it is always a good idea to consider how you are going to use the information you get back when deciding on a question to ask.
 In this case, one might want to consider what kind of precision is warranted.
-Maybe we should rank order the alternatives!